Kissinger: a man of three centuries

 In connecting Bismarck to the rise of the Nazis, Kissinger’s interpretation of the history of Europe in the 19th and 20th centuries was intrinsically connected to his own experiences as a German Jew, born in the Bavarian town of Fürth in 1923, who fled with his family to the United States and served in the US army during the Second World War.

 Earlier this year I visited the memorial of Ahlem concentration camp outside the city of Hannover for a book I am writing on Kissinger’s early life.
 The site was suffocatingly small – just half the size of a football pitch – for the thousand or so prisoners confined to work in the asphalt mine located down the hill.
 Today, the brick outlines of the barracks flow under the fence and into suburban gardens.
-There was a school football pitch over to our right and houses loomed over us as we listened to the rabbi.
+There was a school field over to our right and houses loomed over us as we listened to the rabbi.

 On 10 April 1945, the 84th Infantry Division had drawn itself into an arc around the perimeter of Hannover.
 As the forces closed in, a small group of soldiers stopped on the roadside outside the village of Limmer.
-They caught the stench first; a shift in the wind brought the acrid odour of faeces, vomit and decaying bodies down the hill to the soldiers as they threw a baseball to each other.
+They caught the stench first; a shift in the wind brought the odour of faeces, vomit and decaying bodies down the hill to the soldiers as they threw a baseball to each other.
 Up to their left, a group gesticulated, bellowed, and jumped up and down.
 In a cacophony of Polish and German, they pleaded with the soldiers to come closer.
 ‘We are prisoners!
 Jews!
 Jews!’

 Kissinger drove up to the gates of Ahlem with his commanding officer.
 The soldiers tried to give the prisoners food, but their stomachs couldn’t metabolise the fat and some died.
 Kissinger spoke to a young Jewish prisoner: ‘You are free now.’
 The meaning of the words seemed so meaningless as he uttered them.
-‘I haven’t lived in filth and squalor,’ he thought, ‘I haven’t been beaten and kicked.
+‘I haven’t lived in filth and squalor,’ he wrote, ‘I haven’t been beaten and kicked.
 What kind of freedom can I offer?’

 ‘That is humanity in the 20th century.’
-Kissinger had fled Germany seven years before and now, in the grounds of Ahlem, he was witnessing the full horrors of the Holocaust.
+Kissinger had fled Germany as a Jewish refugee seven years before and now, in the grounds of Ahlem, he was witnessing the full horrors of the Holocaust.
 This ‘stupor of suffering’ had erased the boundary between freedom and imprisonment, movement and stasis, life and death.
 Kissinger wondered, ‘who is dead and who is alive, the man whose agonised face stares at me from the cot’ in the barracks, or the prisoner, ‘who stands with bowed head and emaciated body?’

 Kissinger was only 21 at the time of the liberation of Ahlem.
 ‘But age in our generation is not measured in years’, he had once written as a young, lonely refugee in New York, ‘experiences are our standard, fate our criterions.’
 The experiences of flight, war and the Holocaust formed the foundation of Kissinger’s attachment to international order and his antipathy towards instability.
 The Second World War marked a caesura between historical epochs, when civilisation’s end was predicted and humanity’s malignant capacities fully exposed.
 ‘The generation of Buchenwalde [sic] and the Siberian labor-camps can not talk with the same optimism as its fathers’, Kissinger wrote in his undergraduate thesis.